HOW TO BECOME A PARTNER AGENCY

 An agency or program must be a member of the Regional Food Bank to access our inventory.
-Our partner agencies are food pantries, community meal sites, emergency shelters, and other programs serving under-resourced individuals experiencing food insecurity.
+Our partner agencies are food pantries, community meal sites, emergency shelters, and other programs serving neighbors throughout our 23-county service area experiencing food insecurity.

 Your agency could qualify to become a Partner Agency if it meets the below criteria:

-- Program holds a 501(c)(3) non-profit, public charity, tax-exempt status, or is sponsored by an organization holding this status, and can provide the 9-digit EIN for verification
+- Program holds a 501(c)(3) public charity, tax-exempt status, or is sponsored by an organization holding this status, or is associated with a church.
+Official documentation will need to be provided during the onboarding process.

 - At least 50% of people served by its mission are economically disadvantaged